DanHodgson12/Sumerata-Designs/README.md

 - The business name/title and their slogan - this is also a clickable link that takes the user to the home page.
 - Navigation links for all three pages of the website - each link has a dark grey underline when hovered over and an off-white underline for the active page.

+The header sticks to the top of the page when scrolling and is used on all pages of the website.

 On medium and small screen sizes, the navigation links turn into a Navbar Toggler which expands and collapses when clicked.

 ![Header on medium and small screen sizes - collapsed](/assets/readme-files/header-sm-md-clpsd.jpeg)